-External drives are portable hard drives which can be used for storing data which you want to keep on hand during your travels.
+External drives are portable hard drives that can be used for storing data that you want to keep on hand during your travels.
 Most of the external drives especially the WD ones available in the market are either formatted in NTFS or HFS+ format.
 The NTFS format is for Windows while HFS+ is for Macs.
 However, the new Macs are shipped with the latest Mac OS version, macOS High Sierra which supports the Apple File System or APFS.
 If your WD external drive isn’t in this new format, you won’t be able to use it if your Mac has been updated to macOS High Sierra.
 In such cases, you need to simply convert your WD external drive to APFS format.

-If you want to format your external drive from its existing file format to the new Apple file format, APFS or Apple File System then you should follow these simple steps.
+If you want to format your external drive from its existing file format to the new Apple file format, APFS, or Apple File System then you should follow these simple steps.

 On the macOS 10.13 High Sierra, navigate to the disk utility and open it.